Will you be one of the one in four New Yorkers who plan to escape home for a few days sometime soon but don't plan to go too far?

-If you’re someone who plans to stick closer to home this summer but are looking for places somewhat close to the Southern Tier where you can escape for a day or two, you might want to think about visiting a couple of these places.
+If you’re someone who plans to stick closer to home but are looking for places somewhat close to the Southern Tier where you can escape for a day or two, you might want to think about visiting a couple of these places.

 Roadtrip, Anyone?
 Ten Fun Towns To Visit That Are Less Than Three Hours From Binghamton